 1. The Appointments Committee and the Remuneration Committee will each be made up of the number of non-executive Directors determined by the Board of Directors, from a minimum of three (3) to a maximum of five (5) members.
-At least one third of their members should be independent Directors, and in no event the number of independent Directors shall be less than two (2). and in any case tThe PresidentChairman of the Appointments Committee and the Chairman of the Remuneration Committee will be respectively appointed from among the , shall be independent Directors forming part of such Committees.
+At least one third of their members should be independent Directors, and in no event the number of independent Directors shall be less than two (2).
+The Chairman of the Appointments Committee and the Chairman of the Remuneration Committee will be respectively appointed from among the independent Directors forming part of such Committees.